-When I was a child, it seemed this sauce was almost ubiquitous!
-It would sneak into Church suppers and funeral luncheons, it was served at school hot lunches, in diners, and sometimes found its way home to appear on some dessert or another.
+When I was a kid, growing up in the Midwest back in the 60s, Rum, Whiskey or Vanilla Sauce was everywhere, it seemed.
+It would sneak into Church suppers and funeral luncheons, it was served at school hot lunches, in diners, and sometimes versions of it showed up at home, on some dessert or another.

 Rum, Whiskey or Vanilla Sauce